EBSP-Indexer/EBSP-Indexer/README.md

   even though it appears to be selected.
 - When saving a merged crystal map in the case where only one phase is identified, save will fail since a crystal map with the same name exists already.
+- Creating jobs while the Job Manager is unlocked from the main window will result in an error, due to the parent widget of the job list changes.

 ## Minimum requirements 🔧
 - Windows 10/11 **or** macOS 13 (Ventura)